Wynyard Hall: Brief history

 There had been a house on the site since the Middle Ages, and the 3rd Marquess of Londonderry incorporated parts of an earlier 18th-century building into his home.

 In the 19th century, George Vane-Tempest, who became Earl Vane in 1854 and the 5th Marquess of Londonderry in 1872, owned vast estates – 27000 acre in Ireland, and 23000 acre in England and Wales.
 He also sat in the House of Commons as a Member of Parliament for 26 years.
 Upon the death of the 5th Marquess in 1884, his eldest son Charles became the 6th Marquess.
-It was the 6th Marquess's wife, Lady Londonderry, who was the model for the famous Lady Roehampton in Vita Sackville-West's The Edwardians.
+It was the 6th Marquess's wife, Lady Theresa, who was the model for the famous Lady Roehampton in Vita Sackville-West's The Edwardians.

 The estate remained in the Londonderry family until 1987, although it had been let as a training school for teachers from 1945 until 1960, during which time it lost most of its original contents through sales and breakages.

 The estate was sold in 1987 to Sir John Hall, along with 5000 acre.
 Hall spent £4,000,000 to restore the house, hiring Rupert Lord to oversee the restoration; he later moved his company headquarters, as well as his home, into the mansion.
 The estate, comprising the house and 780 acre of parkland, was listed for sale in July 2002 for £8,000,000 but was never sold.
 It is now a special event venue owned by the Hall family and, while much of the estate has been given over to residential and light-industrial development, the parkland around the house has been preserved.
 The original walled garden has also been restored as a tourist attraction and hospitality venue.